opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

 #### `GenTrackInnerProvider`

+__NOTE: THIS IS OUTDATED SINCE NOW USING VIEW AND USEEFEECT TO PASS ZOOM VALUES TO AVOID RERENDERS.
+NEED TO DECIDE IF WILL USE THIS APPROACH FOR OTHER INNER STATE CHANGES TO AVOID RERENDERING.
+IF DO GO WITH THE VIEW-LIKE APPROACH, POTENTIALLY NEED TO GIVE OTHER UI COMPONENTS ACCESS TO VIEW OR SIMILAR SO CAN EFFECT DRAWING OF INNER TRACKS OUTSIDE OF REACT.__

 The same as `GenTrackProvider` but with a different name.
 This inner provider can wrap the top-level gen track and other components.
 Its dispatch can be used outside the inner gen track, but the inner state should only be consumed by the inner track and related content.

 The window controls of a top-level gen track automatically set the `xMin` and `xMax` of the inner state.